 When I first started drawing things and selling them on t-shirts and such, I spent way too much time endlessly improving my complicated designs.
 And then after maybe a week of work I would have one finished design and I would submit it to various websites.
 And it would disappear, no one would like it, buy it, no one would pay any attention.
 Then I would repeat the whole process: make a design for days, obsessing over tiny details and colors, submit, and most often than not, get no response and no interest.

-Among my 10 most popular designs 4 are designs that I thought no one would like.
-But I said to myself: “OK, you worked on it for an hour, you might just as well publish it.”
+Among my 10 most popular designs, 4 are designs that I thought no one would like.
+But I said to myself: “OK, you worked on it for hours, you might just as well publish it.”

 So remember — quantity trumps quality.
 Draw a lot and publish everything, you never know what will be popular.